AccelAes: Accelerating Diffusion Transformers for Training-Free Aesthetic-Enhanced Image Generation

-\paragraph{Lumina-Next-T2I comparisons.} We provide a strict comparison on the same metric set and protocol in Table~\ref{tab:2}.
+\paragraph{Lumina-Next-T2I Comparisons.} We provide a strict comparison on the same metric set and protocol in Table~\ref{tab:2}.
 At a similar speedup range, several training-free baselines show large drops on ImageReward, which indicates that uniform temporal skipping or generic token reduction can be brittle when preference-oriented quality matters.
 For example, TaylorSeer operates in a comparable speed regime but incurs a substantial ImageReward degradation. $\Delta$-DiT and SDiT further reduce ImageReward despite non-trivial speed gains.
 In contrast, AccelAes achieves the best ImageReward while also reaching the largest speedup among listed methods.
 This gap suggests that allocating compute and guidance according to aesthetic token affinity is more robust than applying uniform reuse across all regions and steps.

 \paragraph{SD3 and FLUX Comparisons.} Fig.~\ref{fig:3} evaluates the same design on SD3 and FLUX and highlights two practical observations.
 First, the relative ranking between methods can change across backbones, which suggests that aggressive temporal reuse is sensitive to the architecture and sampling configuration.
 Second, AccelAes remains more stable in preference proxies at practical speedups, which is consistent with its design that preserves updates in aesthetics-relevant regions instead of uniformly replacing Transformer evaluations.
 This supports that the benefit of aesthetics-guided spatial allocation is not restricted to Lumina-Next.
-Appendix~\ref{app:full} reports the full quantitative comparisons on SD3 and FLUX under the same evaluation protocol, and Appendix~\ref{app:stepcache}--\ref{app:runtime}. provides the corresponding backbone-specific settings.